danfuzz/samizdat/doc/library-guide/SymbolTable.md

 #### `.cat(more*) -> symbolTable`

 Returns a symbol table consisting of the combination of the mappings of `ths` and the arguments.
-Arguments must each be a symbol table or a record.
+Arguments are allowed to be symbol tables or anything which can be cast to a symbol table, including notably records and maps.

 For any keys in common between the arguments, the lastmost argument's value is the one that ends up in the result.
 Despite the `cat` name, strictly